samh/aboutsync/README.md

   console.
 Most non-bootstrap code can just use `console.log()` etc.

 # Testing a XPI
-The CI process creates "dev signed" XPI files which can be used to test - this is useful to test the artifact of a PR, or to pre-test a release XPI before final "production signing".
+The CI process creates "dep signed" XPI files which can be used to test - this is useful to test the artifact of a PR, or to pre-test a release XPI before final "production signing".

 See [the official docs](https://github.com/mozilla-extensions/xpi-manifest/blob/master/docs/testing-a-xpi.md)